 I knew I wasn’t being the best I could be, and that bothered me.
 But with failure after failure at keeping weight off, I just felt so helpless to overcome it.

-One day I’d had enough.
+One day in 2008 I’d had enough.
 I decided I was done with dieting, done with losing only to gain it back.
 I was sick and tired of feeling sick and tired, and too young to feel this old!
 So I figured that if nothing else, I needed to get my body moving to try to alleviate the stiffness and tiredness.

 Because I was so determined that this time would be different, that I wouldn’t lose weight just to gain it back, or start an exercise program just to give it up, I really thought about how I should proceed with fitness.
 This time I decided to start small and keep it doable.
 And as it turns out, starting small but being consistent was a key point in my success.